gsurjs/OverlApp/README.md

 # Subreddit Overlap Analyzer

 A Python tool that analyzes the overlap of active users between different subreddits.
-This tool helps you understand the relationship between communities by identifying common participants.
+This tool helps you find common Redditors between communities, assisting in networking opportunities.

 ## Features